The Autistic Strategies Network is a collaborative initiative by autistic people to optimise autism individually and in society.

 Nonspeaking autists’ experiences of ABA

-ABA is a behaviour modification intervention used particularly with autistic children who struggle with communication and self-regulation.
-ABA is touted as being “evidence-based”, in spite of there being little evidence of support from the community ABA purports to serve.
+ABA therapy is a behaviour modification intervention.
+It is used particularly with autistic children who struggle with communication and self-regulation.
+ABA is touted as being “evidence-based”, even though evidence shows that most ABA survivors want it stopped.
 This article, written for a South African audience, includes perspectives of several non-speaking autistics on their ABA experiences.

 In the pipeline